YohanaJ/HJ_Andes/README.md

 ## Repository Structure

 Pre-processing includes

-    1) Climate variables: code and shapefile for extracting climate variables for each ecoregion in Google earth engine
+    1) Climate variables: code and shapefile for extracting climate variables for each ecoregion in Google Earth Engine

     2) Jaccard_&_homogenization_index: Distance matrix and code for calculating jaccard and homogenization index

 Dataset/ # Contains all the input CSV files used in the analysis. ]